NParks launches the first curated trail and guided walk at St John’s Island

 The St John’s Island Trail was launched by Minister in the Prime Minister’s Office and Second Minister for Home Affairs and National Development Desmond Lee, who also unveiled new exhibits at the bigger and enhanced Sisters’ Islands Marine Park Public Gallery, which was opened to the public in 2015.

 Among the new exhibits visitors can explore is an immersive 3D virtual reality dive experience along the coral reefs at the Sisters’ Islands Marine Park.
 They can also observe life between the tides through a mangrove mesocosm, likely one of the first of its kind in the region, where mangroves are planted under controlled conditions to mirror the natural environment as closely as possible.
 Besides providing an opportunity for visitors to learn more about mangrove habitats, the mesocosm will also allow researchers or schools to conduct observations or simple experiments.
 Another new exhibit is a viewing pool where visitors can study sea anemones, sea cucumbers, feather stars and other intertidal organisms up close.
 The Public Gallery will also feature aquariums for visitors to admire coral reef organisms such as sea fans, sponges and reef fish, and learn about NParks’ coral conservation efforts.
-(Please refer to Factsheet B for more information on the Sisters’ Islands Marine Park and the Public Gallery.)

 The Sisters’ Islands Marine Park Public Gallery is open daily from 10.00am to 2.30pm on weekdays, 10.00am to 3.30pm on Saturdays and 10.00am to 5.30pm on Sundays and Public Holidays to coincide with the timings of the regular ferry services.
 The Public Gallery is a 10-minute walk from the jetty.
 Regular ferry services to St John’s Island departing from Marina South Pier are available twice a day on weekdays and up to five times on weekends and public holidays.